juanlossio/MIT-latam-vs-covid19/README.md

 ![fact](/img/fact_graph.png)

-Having these graphs, we can construct the following relationships:
+Having these graphs, we can construct the following statements: ("Ibuprofen", "aggravates", "COVID-19") and ("Ibuprofen", "improves", "COVID-19").

-(Ibuprofen, aggravates, COVID-19) and (Ibuprofen, improves, COVID-19)

 Whit these, we can do a sentence-pairs classification to know is they contradict or not: